-\ Analyze the historical development and interplay of philosophical traditions in their political, economic, and cultural contexts. - \ Explain philosophical works as investigations into the nature of the world, the basis of human experience, and limits and capacities of human understanding. - \ Evaluate philosophical theories as responses to social concerns - \ Craft informed and rationally supported personal reactions to philosophical investigations within their social context. - \ Compare solutions to contemporary social issues such as identity, knowledge, spirituality, and political freedom. - \ Create solutions to contemporary social issues such as identity, knowledge, spirituality, and political freedom.
+- Analyze the historical development and interplay of philosophical traditions in their political, economic, and cultural contexts. - Explain philosophical works as investigations into the nature of the world, the basis of human experience, and limits and capacities of human understanding. - Evaluate philosophical theories as responses to social concerns - Craft informed and rationally supported personal reactions to philosophical investigations within their social context.

+- Compare solutions to contemporary social issues such as identity, knowledge, spirituality, and political freedom. - Create solutions to contemporary social issues such as identity, knowledge, spirituality, and political freedom.

-Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1112 or ESOL0920, or Appropriate Placement Score.
+Prerequisite(s): ENGL1308, READ0900 or ESOL1120, READ1308 or Appropriate Placement Score.